devjayswal/SocialEnv/README.md

    ```

 4. **Configure Environment Variables**:
-  - Create a `.env.local` file in the root directory and add necessary environment variales.
+  - Create a `.env.local` file in the root directory and add necessary environment variables.

 5. **Run the Development Server**:
    ```bash